sanity-io/sanity/CONTRIBUTING.md

 - Anything in the `next` branch is scheduled for the next release
 - To work on something new, create a descriptively named branch off of `next` (ie: feature/new-oauth2-scopes)
 - Commit to that branch locally and regularly push your work to the same named branch on the server.
-- Rebase your feature branch regularily against `next`.
+- Rebase your feature branch regularly against `next`.
 Make sure its even with `next` before merging.
 - Once its done, open a pull request to merge your feature branch into `next`
 - After someone else has reviewed and signed off on the pull request, you can merge it into `next`.
 - Everything except minor *trivial* changes should go through pull-requests.
 If you're unsure whether it's a trivial change or not, submit a pull request just to be sure.